 Craig shares his unique journey, from his early days in business and computers to pivotal roles within the Department of Defense, Adobe, Verizon, VMware, and now Trellix.
 His extensive background in both offensive and defensive cyber operations has shaped his profound understanding of the industry’s collaborative needs.

-Discover the origin story of The Redwood Project, born from the recognized gap in government-private sector cyber collaboration, particularly post-Snowden.
+Discover the origin story of the Redwood Project, born from the recognized gap in government-private sector cyber collaboration, particularly post-Snowden.
 Craig unveils the project’s five key workstreams, designed to bridge this divide: expanding the Special Government Employee Program, creating proactive disruption strategies, fostering voluntary partnerships through “Operation Dynamo,” introducing vital legal protections, and bolstering cybersecurity for smaller companies.

 The discussion also explores navigating legislative challenges, the current administration’s approach to deregulation and AI in cybersecurity, and the critical role of Information Sharing and Analysis Centers (ISACs).
 Craig emphasizes empowering small and medium businesses, advocating for democratized access to cybersecurity resources through grants and incentives.